 Carolyn Bailey and Dominick Argento Vocal Competition

-Congratulations to all finalists who competed in New York City in January 2014.
-Click here to see the list of 2014 winners.
+Congratulations to all finalists who competed in Greensboro in January 2015.
+Click here to see the list of 2015 winners.

 Amy Lynn Murray,